Common problems with renting

 You may also require permission from the local authority to carry on a business, for example, there may be the need to obtain planning permission, or a special licence, depending on the activity.
 The business use could also lead to part of the house being assessed for business rates.

 If you are a tenant and threatened with eviction because you have used the house for business purposes, you may be able to defend the eviction, depending on what kind of tenancy you have.
-You should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+You should consult an experienced adviser, for example at Citizens Advice - see where to get advice.

-If you are a tenant and keeping pets when this is forbidden by the tenancy agreement, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you are keeping pets against your tenancy agreement you should consult an experienced adviser, for example at Citizens Advice - where to get advice.

 If there's a term in your tenancy agreement which bans pets, you can ask your landlord to change it to allow you to have an assistance dog.